 Controlling the pace of the game is extremely important for teams, and often the team that plays at the tempo they like, wins the game.
 The person with the ball the most (floor general) is in charge of making sure their team plays as fast or slow as the coach would like.

-Now we'll talk a little about who is the best at controlling the game for their team.
+Now we’ll talk a little about some players who are known for controlling the game for their team.